 Character is what makes a neighbourhood distinctive.
 It is created by a combination of the land, public and private spaces and how they interact to make a distinctive character and identity of an area.

-This includes the interplay between buildings, architectural style, subdivision patterns, activity, topography and vegetation.
+This includes the relationship between buildings, architectural styles, subdivision patterns, activity, geography and vegetation.

 The NSW Government aims to ensure planning to accommodate housing and job growth in new and existing communities recognises and enhances local character.